|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 Some deviations from the LQ model of dose-response of biological effect.

-a) Multiple interactions of radiation with cells lead to the presence of members of a higher power dose D . b) The bystander effect slightly increases the total number of damaged cells (decreases the fraction of surviving cells). c) In the area of ??low doses, a relatively increased cell sensitivity - hyperradiosensitivity - is observed on the graph of the surviving fraction of cells .
+a) Multiple interactions of radiation with cells lead to the presence of members with a higher exponent of dose D . b) The bystander effect slightly increases the total number of damaged cells (decreases the fraction of surviving cells). c) In the area of low doses, a relatively increased cell sensitivity - hyperradiosensitivity - is observed on the graph of the surviving fraction of cells .

 Use of ionizing radiation in medicine

-X-ray irradiation of the organism - image of tissue density - X-ray diagnostics :
+X-ray trans-illumination of the organism - image of tissue density - X-ray diagnostics :

-Application of radioindicator ® detection of outgoing gamma radiation ® diagnostics of structure and activity of organs
+Application of radioindicator ® detection of outgoing gamma radiation ® diagnostics of structure and function of organs

-- Isocentrická radiotherapy - radiation from several angles:
+- Isocentric radiotherapy - radiation from several angles :

-- hadron radiotherapy : irradiation with accelerated protons (or., Andparticles capable) and the use of Peak Bragg curves (indicating the depth dependence of the effective dose) at the end of the braking path of the particle:
+- hadron radiotherapy : irradiation with accelerated protons (or a-particles, or carbon nuclei) and the use of peak Bragg curves (indicating the depth dependence of the effective dose) at the end of the braking path of the particle :

-- Brachytherapy - introducing emitters "close" in or near tumors:
+- Brachytherapy - introducing emitters "near", into or around tumors :